ratnadeep007/skycua/README.md

 # Skycua

-Skycua is a computer user agent project that can be used in local system using docker.
+Skycua is a computer use agent project that can be used in local system using docker.

 ## System Components